Aashray446/Forensic-Management-System/README.md

 <h5 class="code-line" data-line-start=6 data-line-end=7 ><a id="Ronak_6"></a>Ronak</h5>
 <h5 class="code-line" data-line-start=7 data-line-end=8 ><a id="Nikhil_7"></a>Nikhil</h5>
 <h3 class="code-line" data-line-start=12 data-line-end=13 ><a id="Database_Handling_Instruction_12"></a>Database Handling Instruction</h3>
 <p class="has-line-data" data-line-start="14" data-line-end="19">We used .csv to store data in out system.
 There is a <strong>handle_dbms</strong> class in the Helper Class folder.
-You can create a instance of the class and have the following operations : - &lt;/ br&gt;<br>
+You can create a instance of the class and have the following operations : - &lt;
 <strong>1</strong>.
 Object.write_to_file(Data as string, Filename as String)  <strong style="color:red;"><em>[ Will add the data at the end of the file]</em></strong><br>
 <strong>2</strong>. object.append(Data as string, Filename as String) <strong><em>[ Will overwrite the file with the given data, mostly used for editing any kind of prev data]</em></strong><br>
 <strong>3</strong>. object.read(Filename as String) <strong><em>[Will return the data of csv file as ArrayList of type String object ]</em></strong><br>